 The course leader is John Landor, MA Hons (Oxon), Associate of the Royal Academy of Music and Music Director of London Musical Arts Orchestra, a professional ensemble based at St Martin-in-the-Fields.
 He is also an international guest conductor of orchestras, choirs, and opera companies, in concert and the recording studio, with a career spanning more than 30 years.
 He studied with several of the world’s great conducting pedagogues, including George Hurst in Great Britain and Ilya Musin in Russia, and is a sympathetic and imaginative teacher.

-Ten weekly classes, 6.30 - 9.30 pm in London NW1, working with the class ensemble
+Ten weekly classes working with the class ensemble 6.30 - 9.30 pm

 Wednesdays 22/01, 29/01, 05/02, 12/02, 26/02, 04/03, 11/03, 18/03, 25/03, 01/04

 Up to eight Principal conductors will have up to 20 minutes podium time per class.
 Principals should have a reasonably high level of experience conducting orchestras or choirs.